 Goods/Services Value: Past festivals have been up to $50,000 (US dollars) worth of prizes.

 Special Jury Award of Excellence for (Your Film Category):

 Framed Certificate with various Sponsored Festival prizes (prizes and values vary from year to year and aren't usually secured until closer to the event).
 This category is not promised to receive prizes other than our framed certificate, as anything additional depends on our sponsors' generosity.

 Goods/Services Value: Past festivals have been up to $5,000 (US dollars) worth of prizes.

 Various "Best" Individual & Ensemble Awards (Your Film Category):

 Honors with various Sponsored Festival prizes (prizes and values vary from year to year and aren't usually secured until closer to the event).
 The dollar value fluctuates each year dependent upon what our generous sponsors offer in the form of industry packages, services, and gifts.
 Our winners are never promised to receive a prize other than our honor, as anything additional depends on our sponsors' generosity.

 All of our films are in competition for every award, whether your venue is physically in one of our festival theatres or screening in our online theaters hosted by FilmFestivalFlix.com on our Catalina Film Channel.

 CATALINA FILM INSTITUTE

-All films must have a completion date NO GREATER than 2 years before the first day of this film festival.
+All films must have a completion date NO GREATER than 2 years before the first day of this film festival (with the exception of our Conservation category).
 Once already exhibited and/or tracked online, re-edits and/or changes of title do not count as a new completion date for your project.
 Scripts do not have a completion date restriction unless the project was produced into a film NO GREATER than 2 years before the first day of this festival.